George X. Schwartz: City Council

 Schwartz was elected to Philadelphia City Council in a special election in 1960, winning the 4th District seat, once again with the help and encouragement of Green.
-The district had previously been represented by Samuel "Sammy" Rose, a Democrat and part-time boxing promoter who had died of complications from a heart attack earlier that year.
+The district had previously been represented by Samuel Rose, a Democrat and part-time boxing promoter who had died of complications from a heart attack earlier that year.
 He was elected Council President in 1972, when Paul D'Ortona announced he would not seek re-election to the position.
 Schwartz's tenure as President was marked by an active and ironfisted rule.
 He set the course of virtually every piece of legislation, dominated the Council's Democratic caucus, and controlled most of the political patronage.